 OBTAINING AN ABSENTEE BALLOT

-Online: Montana absentee ballot application and/or sign up for the Annual absentee list.
+Online: Fill out form and/or sign up for the absentee list.

 In person: Applications may be downloaded online or picked up at a county election office, and must be turned into the county election office by noon the day before the election.
 If the application is submitted in person you may pick up the absentee ballot at the same time, once ballots are available.